bartvandebiezen/css-conventions/css-conventions.md

 The goal of these conventions are to create reusable stylesheets and to keep them maintainable, transparent, readable, and scalable.
 And to make it as painless as possible to work with.

+For these conventions a [CSScomb config file is available](.csscomb.json).

 ## CSS Terminology

 This document assumes you are familiar with the terminology for CSS and CSS preprocessors.
 A short refresher: